brunojppb/sanitisium/README.md

 cargo run --release
 ```

-You should 10 PDF files as output named `output-n.pdf` with samples of how the Sanitised document looks like.
+You should get 10 PDF files as output named `output-n.pdf` with samples of how the Sanitised document looks like.